jes-bz/life-cal/README.md

 The project consists of:
 1.  **Static Website**: An interactive configuration tool to set your birthdate, life expectancy, and colors.
-2.  **Cloudflare Worker**: A serverless function that generates the high-quality PNG wallpaper on-the-fly, enabling automation.
+2.  **Cloudflare Worker**: A serverless function that generates the PNG wallpaper on-the-fly, enabling automation.

 ## Features